rytrose/pumpkin-pedestals/README.md

 Healthchecks should be initiated by each client once per second.
 If a client does not receive a response within one second three consecutive times, the client should close the connection.

-### Get LEDs
+### Get Pedestals

 - Command: `01`
 - Request
   - Data: None
 - Response
   - Data:
-    - An array of all cuurently connected LEDs, where each index is 8 ASCII characters representing 4 bytes in hex:
+    - An array of all currently connected pedestal addresse and color combinations, where each index is 8 ASCII characters representing 4 bytes in hex:
       - Byte 1 (MSB): The I2C address of the pedestal
-      - Byte 2: The red value of the LED
+      - Byte 2: The red value of the pedestal LED
-      - Byte 3: The green value the LED
+      - Byte 3: The green value the pedestal LED
-      - Byte 4: The blue value the LED
+      - Byte 4: The blue value the pedestal LED

 Example:
 - Request